kstrafe/Cxy-v0.1.0-draft.1/README.md

 ### Hello World ###

 Tier 0 Cxy is an assembly-like language.
-There data in Tier 0 is put into a tree of stacks.
+Data in Tier 0 is put into a tree of stacks.
 Data can be accessed by simply using the stack's name in an operation.
 Here's Hello World: